This blog will help you better understand what will happen during your “First Meeting at Dean Cabinetry”, and how you can make the most of it.

 What are the Next Steps following this Initial Design Meeting?

-When you are ready to choose Dean Cabinetry as your Kitchen Cabinet Partner, we only ask for a verbal, non-monetary, commitment from you.
+When you are ready to choose Dean Cabinetry as your Kitchen Cabinet Partner, we only ask for a verbal, non-monetary, commitment from you, as we do not charge a design fee.
 This seems simple, but it is an essential part of our business model.
 We are able to achieve our clients’ goals by focusing our energy and resources on projects that have committed to moving forward with us.

 The location of subsequent meetings will be determined as needed.
 Additional details that will be discussed are cabinetry finishes, moldings, decorative panels, and inserts.